 BMD tests are performed at the following HPHA hospital sites:

 Clinton Public Hospital – Basement Level

-- Patients register at Patient Registration located on the basement level.
+- Register at Patient Registration located on the basement level.

 - Parking is available in Lot A off Cambria St. or Lot E off of West Gore St.

-Active screening for COVID-19 is in effect at all HPHA hospital sites.
+COVID-19 self-screening is in effect at all HPHA hospital sites.

 Booking Office Contact Information: